 Why are we running this project?

-European cities are important centers for education, innovation, knowledge, economy, and culture.
+Cities are important centers for education, innovation, knowledge, economy, and culture.

 Thanks to their many potentials and opportunities, they can function as laboratories for the future.
 At the same time, the social, ecological, and economic challenges of the urban context are becoming increasingly complex.
 More and more, it is only the pooling of various resources and skills that makes it possible to deal with these challenges in a truly effective and lasting manner.

 Cities need open-minded and experienced actors who are ready to look beyond social, sectoral, cultural, and national differences in order to work cooperatively on substantive challenges.
 They can learn from one another about how to address complex challenges together.

 What are our goals?